Couples Therapy

 How many sessions?

 The process begins with an initial consultation, during which the issues you wish to address are explored.
 This session provides an opportunity to identify key concerns and set expectations for the sessions to follow.
-Some couples find that they are able to move forward quite quickly and may feel ready to conclude after six sessions.
+Some couples find that they are able to move forward quite quickly and may feel ready to conclude after a few sessions.
 Others, however, may require more time to work through their issues at a pace that feels appropriate for them.

 How often?

-The frequency of couples therapy sessions varies according to the needs and urgency of each couple.
+The frequency of sessions varies according to the needs and urgency of each couple.
 Some may attend weekly sessions, others opt for appointments every two weeks, while some choose to meet monthly.
 The appropriate schedule will be discussed and agreed upon during the initial consultation to ensure it aligns with the specific issues being addressed.

 The Consultation

 The first step in couples therapy is the initial consultation.
-During this meeting, the couple discusses the issues they wish to address and together we consider whether myself and the way I work is a suitable match for your relationship needs.
+During this meeting, the couple discusses the issues they wish to address and together we consider whether the way I work is a suitable match for your relationship needs.

-This session also covers practical matters, such as relevant medical information, the frequency of sessions, fees, and scheduling.
+The consultation also covers practical matters, such as relevant medical information, the frequency of sessions, fees, and scheduling.

 The consultation provides couples with the chance to ask any questions you may have about the process or expectations.